ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-There are no MBC records from otherwise well-reported Martha’s Vineyard, suggesting that Black Dash is, like Mulberry Wing, is unlikely to be found there, despite its historical presence.
-The current Vineyard checklist lists Black Dash as “rare or extirpated” (Pelikan 2002).
-The Atlas did have one record from Martha’s Vineyard (W. Tisbury, 7/29/90, C. Leahy).
+Martha's Vineyard: There are no BOM-MBC records from otherwise well-reported Martha’s Vineyard, suggesting that Black Dash is, like Mulberry Wing, unlikely to be found there, despite F. M. Jones' 1942 report.
+The Atlas did have one record from Martha’s Vineyard (W. Tisbury, 7/29/90, C. Leahy), but the current Vineyard checklist lists Black Dash as “rare or extirpated” (Pelikan 2002).

-MBC records show Black Dash in more parts of central and western Massachusetts than had been previously thought.
-The species has been found on all three Berkshire NABA Counts, although usually in numbers less than 10.
-It is reported from North Adams, Greenfield, Cummington, Hinsdale, New Salem, Orange, Royalston, Petersham Tom Swamp, Paxton, Monson (Norcross WS max 2 on 7/19/2006 E. Barry et al.), Amherst, and Princeton.
-It is reported nearly every year on the Central Franklin NABA Count, in numbers that vary from 1 to 30.
+Central Massachusetts and "the valley"; BOM-MBC records show Black Dash in more parts of central Massachusetts than had been previously thought.
+There are reports from Greenfield, Gill, New Salem, Orange, Royalston, Petersham (Tom Swamp), Princeton, Paxton, Shutesbury, Wales (Norcross WS max 2 on 7/19/2006 E. Barry et al.), Amherst, Ware, East Longmeadow, and other towns.
+Black Dash is reported nearly every year on the Central Franklin NABA Count, in numbers varying from 1 to 30.
 Since 2001 it has usually been reported on the Northampton NABA Count, in numbers less than 10, and since 1996 on the Northern Worcester NABA Count with numbers varying from 1-20.

-Good numbers and frequent reports continue to come from the more eastern NABA Counts.
-The Blackstone Valley Count has reported Black Dash nearly every year since 2001, with numbers varying from 1-18; Concord NABA has reported it nearly every year in numbers varying from 1-14; and Foxboro had it nearly every year in the 1990’s, in numbers varying from 1-23.
+Eastern Massachusetts: Good numbers and frequent reports continue to come from the more eastern NABA Counts.
+The Blackstone Valley Count has reported Black Dash nearly every year since 2001, with numbers varying from 1-18 (towns include Grafton, Sutton, and Upton); Concord NABA has reported it nearly every year in numbers varying from 1-14 (towns include Acton and Sudbury); and Foxboro had it nearly every year in the 1990’s, in numbers varying from 1-23.

 Both Black Dash and Mulberry Wing are vulnerable to natural succession in wetlands.
-One colony of Black Dash in a small wetland adjacent to a commuter rail line in Rockport has been monitored every year since 1993 by D. Savich and C. Tibbits.
+One colony of Black Dash in a small wetland adjacent to a commuter rail line in Rockport was monitored every year 1993-2009 by D. Savich and C. Tibbits.
 Numbers at this location (the only known site for this species and Mulberry Wing on Cape Ann) have varied greatly, but with an overall downward trend as the wetland has succeeded to shrubs.
-The highest numbers of Black Dash at this site were 26, 18, and 30 in 2002, 2003, and 2004, but 8 in 2005 and 0 to 2 since then.
+The highest numbers of Black Dash at this site were 26, 18, and 30 in 2002, 2003, and 2004, but 8 in 2005 and 0 to 2 after that.

 NOTE TO COLLECTORS: BLACK DASH IS A REGIONALLY UNCOMMON, SPECIALIZED, AND POSSIBLY DECLINING SPECIES IN MASSACHUSETTS.
 IT SHOULD NOT BE COLLECTED EXCEPT FOR SCIENTIFIC RESEARCH UNDER THE AUSPICES OF AN EDUCATIONAL OR SCIENTIFIC INSTITUTION.